AppZung/react-native-code-push/README.md

 Windows (UWP) won't be actively supported on v10+ except if there is demand for it (it will get stuck at the basic features of CodePush v9).
 Please contact hello@appzung.com to help us assess this demand.
 Thank you for your understanding.

+We renamed "deployments" to "release channels" for better clarity between actual release deployments and their release channels.

+### Migrating to AppZung CLI

+1. Use the AppZung CLI (`@appzung/cli`) instead of AppCenter's.
+See `npx @appzung/cli@1 welcome` and `npx @appzung/cli@1 --help`
+2. Migrate your apps from AppCenter automatically in order to retain most of your config (project hierarchy, release channels public ID = deployment key...) using `npx @appzung/cli@1 codepush migrate`
+3. Change your deployment process with `npx @appzung/cli@1 releases deploy-react-native` (see section ["Releasing Updates"](#releasing-updates) below)

 ### Migration steps to @appzung/react-native-code-push v7,v8,v9 or below

 If your app does not meet the requirements of the last version of Microsoft's `react-native-code-push` (iOS 15.5, React Native 0.71+), from which this module is based on, you may still use old versions of `react-native-code-push` and specify `CodePushServerUrl` to `https://codepush.appzung.com`, as our API is compatible with the original module's features.